zhongzebin/lane-departure-warning-system/README.md

     for more details: https://docs.opencv.org/2.4/doc/tutorials/calib3d/camera_calibration/camera_calibration.html

-    before and after camera calibration
+    before and after camera calibration:

     ![image](https://github.com/zhongzebin/lane-departure-warning-system/blob/master/pictures%20for%20readme/camera%20calibration.png)

+2. graying

+    use the function cvtColor to convert the colored image into gray image

+    the principle of this function is: gray=0.3*R+0.59*G+0.11*B

+    however, sometimes it doesn't work well such as the following picture: